spxbhuhb/timevault-rs/doc/openraft_log_storage.md

 - targeted minimum OpenRaft version is: 0.9.21
 - one OpenRaft node per timevault partition

-- The adapter should implement `RaftLogStorage` and `RaftLogReader` with the following details.
+- The adapter should implement `RaftLogStorage` and expose a dedicated type that implements `RaftLogReader` with the following details.
 - The adapter should not implement `RaftStateStorage`.

 ## Mapping